Rashminda121/dev-commands/README.md

 # 🛠️ Developer Toolbox

-This repository is a one-stop resource for developers, featuring commands, cheat sheets, and tips.
+This repository is a one-stop resource for developers, featuring commands, cheat sheets, and tips

 ---